-- 2.10 Budget Documents The primary budget documents shall include: - a) Multi-Year Operating Business Plan and Budget; and - b) Capital Budget and Five-Year Capital Plan. - 2.11 Indicative Rate A targeted property tax rate used for Business Plan and Budget preparations provided by City Council that provides Administration and the public with parameters around spending limits.
-It provides an indication and direction as to acceptable changes for property tax and other rates based on current financial forecasts and strategic direction. - 2.12 Linear Growth Cost increases that correlate to an increase in infrastructure.
-Usually, these costs occur gradually as the infrastructure network grows (ie. Increase in roadway expenditures as more kilometers of roadway are added or parks maintenance expenditures as more hectares of park space are added). - 2.13 Non-recurring Revenues Portion of the City's revenue that is one-time revenue and is not expected to continue year-to-year. - 2.14 Operating Impact Future costs that are required as a result of a capital project.
+- 2.1 Budget Documents The primary budget documents shall include: - a) Multi-Year Operating Business Plan and Budget; and - b) Capital Budget and Five Year Capital Plan. - 2.2 Indicative Rate A targeted property tax rate used for Business Plan and Budget preparations provided by City Council that provides Administration and the public with parameters around spending limits.
+It provides an indication and direction as to acceptable changes for property tax and other rates based on current financial forecasts and strategic direction. - 2.3 Operating Impact Future costs that are required as a result of a capital project.
 This impact shall include all operating costs including, but not limited to, maintenance requirements, anticipated utility charges, programming costs or other life cycle costs.
-An annual allocation for future replacement shall be included as required in The Capital Reserve Bylaw (Bylaw No. 6774) or at the discretion of the City Manager or Chief Financial Officer.
+An annual allocation for future replacement shall be included as required in the Capital Reserve Bylaw (Bylaw No. 6774) or at the discretion of the City Manager or Chief Financial Officer.